-Overall, it may seem like most potential members have a recommendation to every sorority, but that’s not the case.
+Overall, it may seem like most potential members have a recommendation to every sorority, but that is not the case.
 Very few potential members will have one for each chapter.
-Most will have recommendations for about ten or less, so don’t worry if you can’t check every box.
+Most will have recommendations for about ten or less, so do not worry if you cannot check every box.

 Does having a recommendation guarantee that I will receive a bid from a particular sorority?